 Persistent luminescence (PersL) - light emission lasting from seconds to many hours after ceasing of excitation source, is observable in inorganic solid-state wide bandgap materials.
-Use of the PersL materials covers different areas such as applications in displays, luminous paints, safety signs, glow-in-the-dark decorations etc. Presently the interest about the PersL materials is much increased due to its application in biomedicine for testing of the biological processes in tissues and organs of living organisms.
+Use of the PersL materials is covering different areas such as applications in displays, luminous paints, safety signs, glow-in-the-dark decorations etc. Presently the interest about the PersL materials is much increased due to its application in biomedicine for testing of the biological processes in tissues and organs of living organisms.

-At present, the materials, emitting the PersL light with colours from blue to yellow spectral regions are the best investigated, whereas there is considerably less information on the red and infra-red light emitters, which are essential for biomedical applications.
-Development of new prospective PersL materials is actual and there are numerous studies in this field (see papers [1-4] and references therein).
-Among the main problems are elaboration of new materials and understanding the PersL mechanisms, which would help to increase the PersL intensity and to obtain the desired emission wavelength range.
+At present, the materials emitting PersL from green and yellow spectral regions are the best investigated, whereas there are considerably less information on the blue and especially, the red light emitters, where the latter are essential for biomedical applications.
+Development of new prospective PersL materials is actual and there are numerous studies in this field (see papers [1-3] and references therein).
+Among the main problems are elaboration of new materials and undestanding the PersL mechanisms, which would help to increase the Persl intensity and to obtain the desired emission wavelength range.

 Researchers of the Laboratory of Spectroscopy in ISSP UL have detailed knowledge, long experience and appropriate equipment for spectral characterization of various luminescent materials (e.g., refs.
-[5-15]).
-The group is well-qualified in optical and magnetic spectroscopies as well as in material synthesis.
+[4-9]).
+The group is well-qualified in optical and magnetic spectroscopies as well as material synthesis.

-The proposed research includes synthesis and studies of luminescence properties and mechanisms in several prospective groups of materials: (I) Transition metal ion- and rare earth ion-doped PersL oxides, alkaline earth silicates, germanates and stannates; (II) third element group nitrides doped with the same type ions; (III) materials, emitting red - infra red light, selected during experiments.
-The second group of materials includes AlN doped with ions of transition metals and rare-earth elements such as Mn^{2+} and Eu^{2+} .
-The nano-sized structures of these materials are prospective for biomedical applications.
+The proposed research includes synthesis and studies of luminescence properties and mechanisms in two groups of materials.
+(I) Transition metal ion- and rare earth ion-doped PersL oxides belonging to alkaline earth silicates, germanates and stannates; (II) IIIrd element group nitrides doped with the same type ions.
+This second group of materials includes AIN nanoparticles (AIN NP) doped with ions of transition metals and rare-earth elements.
+These nano materials are prospective for biomedical applications.